florigod/florigod/README.md

 # Hi, I'm Florian Mathe

 ## About Me
-Backend developer in training with a passion for clean, efficient code and scalable systems.
+Backend and game developer in training, with a passion for efficient code and creative work.

 ## Current Project
 #### I'm currently working on: